chef/chef-web-docs/chef_master/source/perform_compliance_scan.rst

 Configure Data Collection on Chef server
 -------------------------------------------------------

 To send node data through Chef server to Chef Automate, you must update the ``/etc/opscode/chef-server.rb`` file on your Chef server.
-This is needed for convergence status and general node data, but it is also true for sending audit run data from nodes back to Chef Automate.
+This is needed for converge status and general node data, but it is also true for sending audit run data from nodes back to Chef Automate.

 Edit ``/etc/opscode/chef-server.rb`` and add the following information.
 Token values and general data collection setup instructions are described in :doc:`/setup_visibility_chef_automate`.